Maurya-Abhay/Maurya-Abhay/README.md

 ## 📈 Achievements

 - **Learning Journey:** Currently building skills in full stack development, Data Structures, and Algorithms, and exploring new technologies.
-- **Hackathons:** Actively seeking opportunities to participate in hackathons to enhance problem-solving skills and collaborate with peers.
-- **Project Highlights:** Currently working on projects that demonstrate practical applications of my skills.
-Recent projects include a Daily dash and PG Finder using the PERN stack.

 ---